 In his celebrated poem “Pied Beauty,” Gerard Manley Hopkins praises all things dappled, stippled, brindled, and freckled – so you know he would have loved ‘Nonette’.
 Set against dark green leaves, its apricot petals are intricately speckled and streaked with burgundy for a look that’s as natural as a finch’s egg yet totally sumptuous.
 Wow!
-Waterlily, 4-6” 4-5’, from Holland.
+Waterlily, 4-6” 4-5’, from New Hampshire.

 SUB TYPE waterlily, formal decorative, speckled